What is EMDR Therapy?

 Eye-movement desensitization and reprocessing (EMDR) is an integrative approach to psychotherapy that has been extensively researched since it’s emergence.
 It was originally created to alleviate the distress associated with the effects of traumatic events, and over the years, has been found to be helpful with many other mental health concerns.
 EMDR assists individuals in accessing the trauma memories and then processing them in a way that leads to an adaptive resolution, thus decreasing the negative impact of the memories.
 Essentially, EMDR can play a huge part in helping people heal from past traumas and the symptoms of those traumas.

 EMDR has been growing in popularity over recent years, possibly due to repeated studies showing that EMDR therapy can help to heal emotional pain by streamlining the system for healing.

-Commonly, EMDR is effective at dealing with issues of post-traumatic stress disorder, and similar anxiety-provoking conditions that occur after a traumatic event.
+Commonly, EMDR is effective in dealing with issues of post-traumatic stress disorder (PTSD), and similar anxiety-provoking conditions that occur after a traumatic event.
 Although this solution appears to approach psychological problems in a somewhat unusual way – ignoring medications and talking therapies – it can be useful for many people.

 - Panic attacks